VariantSync/patching-with-matching-eval/README.md

 Our scripts for applying the various metrics to the different patchers and analyzing the statistics can be found under [src/main/python](src/main/python/result_analysis).

 ## Results without outliers
-In our paper, we mention that we re-analyzed our results after excluding 0.05% of results that were outliers.
+In our paper, we mention that we re-analyzed our results after excluding outliers.
+Specifically, we removed the top 0.05% of results with the highest number of required fixes for each patcher; thus, treating patchers equally in this regard.
 The updated version of Table IV is shown below.

 ![results-without-outliers.png](results/results-without-outliers.png)